How Is A Mortgage Payment Broken Down? (+ Tips to Reduce It)

 There is no need to pay PMI if you are in debt of less than 80% of the home’s purchase price on your mortgage.
 So if you are still paying it, cancel it immediately to save around 1% on your home’s purchase price annually.

-With EasyKnock, you can live in your home as a renter after selling your home to us.
+With a sale-leaseback, you can live in your home as a renter after selling your home.
 This way, you get the time and money to attend to your other monetary situations while still living in your own home.

 How is your mortgage payment being broken down?
 How can you reduce it?
 We have some solutions for you to reduce your monthly mortgage payment.
 If you are still unsure of options to lower your mortgage payment, after reading this article, consult a financial advisor to discuss your options.